Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/aggregate.md

 sidebar_position: 3
 ---

-# Aggregates
+# Aggregate

 ## What is an Aggregate?

 An aggregate is an entity.
 It requires an explicit identification field,
 And its state is expected to change during an instance’s lifecycle.

 However, it is much more than just an entity.
-The aggregate is a consistency enforcement boundary.
+The aggregate is a **consistency enforcement boundary**.

-## What Problem Aggregate is Trying to Solve?
+## What Problem Aggregate Pattern is Trying to Solve?

-_The goal of the pattern is to protect the consistency of its data._

 Since an entity's data is mutable,
 It creates an opening for its data to become corrupted.

-And there are implications and challenges to keep entities state consistent at all times.
+_The goal of the pattern is to protect the consistency of its data._

-## How Aggregate Pattern Enforces Consistency?
+## What is Aggregate Pattern Solution?

-To enforce consistency of the data,
 The aggregate pattern draws a clear boundary between the aggregate and its outer scope.

 The aggregate’s logic has to validate all incoming modifications,